Sweden men's national football team: 2020s

 For the 2022 FIFA World Cup qualification, Sweden were drawn in Group B along with Spain, Greece, Georgia and Kosovo.
 On 16 March 2021, Zlatan Ibrahimović was included in the squad for the first time in almost five years, following his retirement from the national team after Euro 2016.
 On 25 March 2021, Sweden beat Georgia 1–0 at Friends Arena after a goal by Viktor Claesson, with Ibrahimović providing the assist.
 With his 117th appearance, Ibrahimović officially became Sweden's oldest player of all time at the age of 39 years, five months and 22 days, taking over Thomas Ravelli's record from 11 October 1997.
-On 28 March, Sweden beat Kosovo 3–0 in Pristina, with Ibrahimović setting up both Ludwig Augustinsson for the first goal and Alexander Isak for the second goal.
-Captain for the day Sebastian Larsson then scored from the penalty spot.
+On 2 September, Sweden beat Spain 2–1 in Solna.
+This was the first time Spain had been beaten in a World Cup qualifier since 1993.